 If you are a true code lover, you're gonna be so excited because we've got more of them for you.
 But those are the ones you won’t see on the boarding pass or the airport flight information display.
 They're service-type codes that are only used in the back office of airlines and airports.
 Here are some of them.

-Geographic and currency codes can be found in the City Code Directory (CCD) which is a list of city, airport, country, province, state, and territory names and codes.
+Geographic and currency codes can be found in the City Code Directory (CCD), which is a list of city, airport, country, province, state, and territory names and codes.
 It also contains a list of currency codes and IATA Tariff Conference areas.
-This information is used for computing tariffs, creating mileage distances, and calculating fares and rates.
+This information is used for computing tariffs, creating mileage distances, and calculating fares.

 There are also Traffic Restriction Codes, Service Type Codes, Coordinator Reason Codes, etc.